Nikolaos-Gkionis/suppliers-design-history/docs/histories/macro-interactions.md

 ![A homepage](/assets/pre-task-list/cya-paragraph.png "The first iteration")
 <br>

-- The second iteration had a 'Warning text' in bold and with the exlamation mark icon
+- The second iteration had a 'Warning text' in bold and with the exclamation mark icon

 ![A text input](/assets/pre-task-list/cya-warning.png "The second iteration")
 <br>